Vaping In Germany: Your Comprehensive Guide

 Both Berlin airports also feature indoor lounges where vaping is permitted.
 However, it's important to note that these lounges are shared with smokers, which might not be ideal for everyone, particularly those who have recently quit cigarette smoking and wish to avoid the lingering scent of tobacco.

-These designated areas allow vapers to use of e-cigarettes without leaving the secure terminal building areas, which is especially convenient during layovers or before boarding flights.
-However, it's always recommended to check your surroundings for specific signage and to be mindful of fellow travellers' preferences.
+These designated areas allow vapers to use e-cigarettes without leaving the secure terminal building areas, which is especially convenient during layovers or before boarding flights.
+It's always recommended to check your surroundings for specific signage and to be mindful of fellow travellers' preferences.

 Vape Laws in Germany